Aled joined 5RB in October 2017. He specialises in privacy, data protection and defamation law, and acts for both claimants and defendants.

 - Norman v Norman: an application in the Court of Appeal against a reporting restriction made in financial remedies proceedings.

 Aled was called to the bar in 2016, after graduating from Corpus Christi College, Oxford.
-Whilst at Oxford, he was a member of the university mooting team, competing at the 8th Annual Price International Media Law Moot.
+Whilst at Oxford, he competed at the 8th Annual Price International Media Law Moot.

-Prior to coming to the Bar, Aled worked in politics.
+Prior to coming to the Bar, Aled worked in technology and politics.

 Aled advises on all of Chambers’ areas of practice, and offers pre-publication advice to all media and communications companies.